 | Multilingual support | Pass | Fail |

-Saxo Bank offers tighter spreads starting from 0.6 pips, compared to TradeStation's spreads from 1 pips.
-Tighter spreads lower the cost per trade, particularly valuable for high-frequency and scalping strategies.
+Saxo Bank starts from 0.6 pips, tighter than TradeStation's 1 pips.
+Tighter spreads lower the cost per trade, which matters most for high-frequency and scalping strategies.

 Neither Saxo Bank nor TradeStation requires a minimum deposit, making both accessible regardless of starting capital.